DomainDrivenArchitecture/dda-pallet/README.md

  * (x)ubuntu14.04 / 16.04

 ## Principles
  * Adaptable architectural Abstraction Layer: Every Module provides two levels of API.
-One low level API oriented on installation artifacts named **Infrastructure API** and a high level API containing all necessary abstraction named **Domain API**.
-The low level the whole community is the point to collaborate and share knowledge.
-The high level can encapsulate your own defaults and architectural decisions.
-Even if we provide our defaults as Domain-API it is very easy and intended for you to build your own aside.
+First the low level API oriented on linux installation artifacts is named **Infrastructure API**.
+The  high level API represents every kind of abstraction and it is named **Domain API**.
+So the Infrastructure API is the place for collaboration and knowldege sharing across the whole community.
+The Domain API is the place to encapsulate your own defaults and architectural decisions.
+Even if we provide our Domain API as example, it is very easy and intended for you to build your own abstractions aside.
  * Distinction between installation and configuration: We distinguish between seldom installation and continuous configuration.
  * Explicit state: We collect all the system state information at a defined place.
  * Full modularization: We separate our modules into common usable system adapters and company specific convention modules.
 Beside this general principle we are using the full tool stack provided by Clojure.